C-130H Hercules wake up on flight line

-C-130H Hercules' sit on the flightily Feb.
+A C-130H Hercules sits on the flight line Feb.
 10, 2017, at Yokota Air Base, Japan.
-Yokota is the last U.S. Air Base to have the C-130H Hercules aircraft in active duty; built in 1974 the C-130H is scheduled to leave active duty by the end of 2017.
+Yokota is the last active duty U.S. Air Base utilizing the C-130H Hercules aircraft in active duty.
+Built in 1974 the C-130H is scheduled to be replaced by the modernized C-130J Super Hercules by the end of 2017.
 (U.S. Air Force photo by Airman 1st Class Donald Hudson)

 |Date Taken: